codinglead/codinglead.github.io/_posts/2020-03-16-function-declarations-in-javascript.md

 layout: project
 title: function declarations in JavaScript
 date: 2020-03-16 6:20 -0700
+updated: 2021-10-06 08:57 -0700
-meta: JavaScript has 3 ways to declare functions. function statement, anonymous function, and arrow function.
+meta: In JavaScript functions can be declared with function statements, anonymous functions and arrow functions.
 pic: images/javascript.png
 imgAlt: the JavaScript logo
 tags: ["javascript"]